 After enabling SSO, you will see ‘SSO One-click URL’ at the top of the SSO page.
 You can use this URL to directly go to Contentstack’s SSO login page.
 Bookmark this URL to skip multiple steps while logging in.

-Note: Only the users invited to the SSO-enabled organization can access the organization.
+Note: Only the users invited to the SSO-enabled organization can access the organization if IdP Role Mapping is disabled.
 Your IdP users cannot directly access the organization if they have not been invited to this organization.

 REST API Usage